 Something that is highly underrated, and almost forgotten amongst the everyday stress and routines, are late night memorial walks.
-Learn to appreciate the beauty of the city you live in, on – if not an every day- than at least a weekly basis.
+Learn to appreciate the beauty of the city you live in, on – if not every day- then at least a weekly basis.

 When you live in a city like D.C, it’s easy to forget the beauty and calmness of a simple thing as memorial walking.
 You see the monuments and memorials almost every day, going to and from work, but when do you really take the time to appreciate them?